River Queen Greens

 Wealth Redistribution

-• Each growing season (fall and spring) we commit to donating 10% of our net profits directly to Black farmers in our region.
-The last two years we have contributed to the Federation of Southern Cooperatives, which supports Black farmers in the South.
+• At the culmination of the growing season each spring, we donate 10% of our net profits to the Federation of Southern Cooperatives, which supports Black farmers in the South.

 • We are researching different Land Trust and Cooperative models as we reimagine long-term ownership structure of our farmland.